rvpanoz/sndc/README.md

 # sndc - Soundcloud downloader

+Install application's dependencies:

 > npm install

+Start the application:

 > npm start

 Paste a valid soundcloud URL to the prompt and hit enter!

-Your mp3 file with saved at the downloads folder.
+Your mp3 file will saved in the downloads folder.